On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: The Davis--Wielandt shell of matrices

-Our general objective is to consider more quantitative descriptions of the Davis--Wielandt shell of $2\times2$ matrices.
-We start with the explicit equation.
+We start with the explicit equation (and its quadratic matrix) for the Davis--Wielandt shell of $2\times2$ matrices.
 This was found by Lins, Spitkovsky, Zhong \cite{LSZ}.
-The equation has sort of the nicest shape in the $\mathrm{CKB(P)}$ model.
+The equation has sort of the nicest shape in the $\mathrm{pCK}$ model.
 We give a several proofs.

-\snewpage \begin{theorem}[Lins, Spitkovsky, Zhong \cite{LSZ}] \plabel{thm:LSZ} Suppose that $A$ is linear operator on a $2$-dimensional Hilbert space.
-Then $\DW_{\mathrm{CKB(P)}}(A)$ is given by the quadratic equation
+\begin{theorem}[Lins, Spitkovsky, Zhong \cite{LSZ}] \plabel{thm:LSZ} Suppose that $A$ is linear operator on a $2$-dimensional Hilbert space.
+Then $\DW_{\mathrm{pCK}}(A)$ is given by the quadratic equation

 where

 Here